 Pennsylvania, Southeastern Pennsylvania, and Upper Susquehanna synods, Evangelical Lutheran Church in America.
 A separate board, the Diakon Lutheran Fund board, oversees organizational investments.

-Diakon Children’s, Youth, and Family Services Programs: Boiling Springs, Carlisle, Downingtown, Harrisburg, Lancaster, Lewisburg, Mahanoy City, Mechanicsburg, New Bloomfield, Pottsville, Schuylkill Haven, Shenandoah, Topton, Tremont, Williamsport, and York, Pa.; and Baltimore.
+Diakon Child, Family, & Community Ministries programs: Boiling Springs, Harrisburg, Lancaster, Lewisburg, Mahanoy City, Mechanicsburg, Media, New Bloomfield, Pottsville, Schuylkill Haven, Shenandoah, Topton, Tremont, Williamsport, and York, Pa.; and Baltimore.

-Diakon Senior Lifestyle and Health-Care Services: Allentown, Carlisle, Holland, Lewisburg, Lewistown, Middletown, Pottstown, Scranton, and Topton, Pa.; and Frostburg and Hagerstown, Md.
+Diakon Senior Living Services: Allentown, Carlisle, Holland, Lewisburg, Lewistown, Middletown, Pottstown, Scranton, and Topton, Pa.; and Frostburg and Hagerstown, Md.

 About Us |